Church of Scientology: Classification

 From 1952 until 1966, Scientology was administered by an organization called the Hubbard Association of Scientologists (HAS), established in Arizona on September 10, 1952.
 In 1954, the HAS became the HASI (HAS International).
 The Church of Scientology was incorporated in California on February 18, 1954, changing its name to "The Church of Scientology of California" (CSC) in 1956.
 In 1966, Hubbard transferred all HASI assets to CSC, thus gathering Scientology under one tax-exempt roof.
 In 1967, the IRS stripped all US-based Scientology entities of their tax exemption, declaring the organization's activities were commercial and operated for the benefit of Hubbard.
 Controversy followed the organization in those years, but its growth continued in the 1960s.
 New facilities were formed in Paris (1959), Denmark (1968), Sweden (1969), and Germany (1970).
 In the 1970s the religion spread through Europe: in Austria (1971), Holland (1972), Italy (1978), and Switzerland (1978).
 Centers of Scientology were in 52 countries by the time the 80s came in and grew to 74 by 1992.

 The organization sued and lost repeatedly for 26 years trying to regain its tax-exempt status.
 The case was eventually settled in 1993, at which time the organization paid $12.5 million to the IRS—greatly less than IRS had initially demanded—and the IRS recognized the organization as a tax-exempt nonprofit organization.
 In addition, Scientology also dropped more than fifty lawsuits against the IRS when this settlement was reached.
 Scientology cites its tax exemption as proof the United States government accepts it as a religion.
 In January 2009, removal of the tax exemption was rated as number 9 in items for the incoming Barack Obama administration to investigate, as determined in an internet poll run by the presidential transition team soliciting public input for the incoming administration.
 The U.S. State Department has criticized Western European nations for discrimination against Scientologists in its published annual International Religious Freedom report, based on the International Religious Freedom Act of 1998.

-In some countries Scientology is treated legally as a commercial enterprise, and not as a religion or charitable organization.
+In some countries, such as Israel, Scientology is treated legally as a commercial enterprise, and not as a religion or charitable organization.
 In early 2003, in Germany, The Church of Scientology was granted a tax-exemption for the 10% license fees sent to the US.
 This exemption, however, is related to a German-American double-taxation agreement, and is unrelated to tax-exemption in the context of charities law.
-In several countries, public proselytizing undergoes the same restrictions as commercial advertising, which is interpreted as persecution by Scientology.

 Unlike many well-established religious organizations, Scientology maintains strict control over its names, symbols, religious works and other writings.
 The word Scientology (and many related terms, including L. Ron Hubbard) is a registered trademark.
 Religious Technology Center, the owner of the trademarks and copyrights, takes a hard line on people and groups who attempt to use it in ways unaffiliated with the Church of Scientology (see Scientology and the legal system).